Why You Should Have an Exit Strategy

 To minimise disruption

-An exit plan minimises business disruption by outlining when and what pre-requisite conditions need to be met for an exit event to occur, which may include:
+A successful exit strategy minimises business disruption by outlining when and what pre-requisite conditions need to be met for an exit event to occur, which may include:

 A market event